-Client’s Ultimate Guide to the Software Life Cycle
+Ultimate Guide to the Software Development Life Cycle

-Everything You Need to Know About the Software Life Cycle
+Everything You Need to Know About the SDLC (Software Development Life Cycle)

 What is the software life cycle?
 Do you know how software is made?
 When you open an app on your phone, have you ever thought about the process that got it there?
 If you haven’t, this article can shed some light on the process.
-We’ll go step-by-step through the software life cycle process that many (if not all) software development companies use to work out a product.
+We’ll go step-by-step through the software development life cycle process that many (if not all) software development companies use to plan, design, develop, and deploy out a product.

 Your next great idea

 Maybe you’re reading this because you’ve had a good idea for a mobile, web, or another kind of application for your business, or had an idea you want to invest in as an entrepreneur.
 A common misconception is that creating software is nothing more than putting some lines of code together.
 But, it’s much more than that.
 With half a lifetime to invest, you could learn all the various coding languages, UX/UI techniques, design skills, and another handful of disciplines to create perfect, fully-functioning, and graphically engaging software all by yourself.

 The wiser choice, however, is to go with an experienced software development company.
 To be clear, you have choices to make.
 Each company (including ours) has their own process and their own business model which will affect their software life cycle.
 Some offshore their ideas to China or India, which means working a bizarre schedule just to get answers to simple questions.
 At WebCreek, we understand those limitations and work on an alternative nearshore model that operates within a client’s time zone.
 Distance is never a factor.